VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 <h1><a id="HaurchefantRewind">Haurchefant Rewind</a></h1>

 <div class="guideSection" markdown="1">
 You'll be teleported back in time to **Plannar Imprisonment** from Phase 1.
 Except this time, the Tank LB3 is ready to save *Haurchefant*.
-If *Haurchefant* still dies, the fight will transition into the second Phase (with *Thordan* having 25% more HP?/Damage?).
+If *Haurchefant* still dies, the fight will loop back into Phase 2.

 ___